-As a CCA, your clients would depend on you to provide direct care for their safety and wellbeing, and to enrich their quality of life.
-You could be working in a nursing home or residential care facility, a private or group home, an acute care centre or hospital.
+When you work as a CCA, your clients depend on you to provide direct care for their safety and well-being — and to enrich their quality of life.
+You help them participate in meaningful activities, including social interactions and recreation.
+You provide personal care and help your clients to live healthy.

 Academic and Licensing Requirements

-- Pass the CCA Certification Exam
+- Pass the CCA Certification Exam.
+More Information Here

 Where to study in Nova Scotia